 The same scenario exists for most wildlife species managed by the Pennsylvania Game Commission, which is why management programs have historically dissected the state into smaller units.
 Traditional management units for different species rarely shared common boundaries, which was confusing, and they were based on political, instead of biological landscape features.
-To correct these problems, a system of 22 Wildlife Management Units that are based on biological features and delineated by easily recognizable roads and streams was developed in 2002, in 2022 there are 23 Wildlife Management Units (Figure 9).
-All species of game animals and furbearers managed by the Game Commission, excepting elk and waterfowl, are presently managed according to Wildlife Management Units (WMUs).
+To correct these problems, a system of 22 Wildlife Management Units that are based on biological features and delineated by easily recognizable roads and streams was developed in 2002.
+In 2017 an additional WMU was added in the Northcentral and Northwest regions for a total of 23 WMUs, but was later removed in 2023.
+In 2023 there are 22 Wildlife Management Units (Figure 9).
+All species of game animals and furbearers managed by the Game Commission, except elk and waterfowl, are presently managed according to Wildlife Management Units (WMUs).